-As you can see below, these are the tapes we have in the house… yellow masking tape, transparent tape, double-sided tape, black tape and cellophane tape (black tape is not in the picture).
+As you can see below, these are the tapes I have in the house… yellow masking tape, transparent tape, double-sided tape, black tape and cellophane tape (black tape is not in the picture).

 I’m really not a tape person and will try to avoid using any kind of tapes whenever possible as mentioned.
 Just don’t like the stickiness.
 I remembered I had a skinny double-sided tape which I used for some craft projects.

 The width is really skinny and it’s so sticky.
 I had problem removing the white paper on top after sticking one side.
-It didn’t help much even if I used tweezers to poke.
+It didn’t help much even if I used tweezers.
 I almost wanted to throw into the dustbin!

 On the other hand, the cellophane tape and transparent tape will turn yellowish over time.
 I can always see yellow stain/spots found on the wall or paper.
 Of course, they are many other better quality tapes for different purposes and the price tags are certainly high.

 Since our purpose of getting them is just to cover things up if something spoiled or use it as glue, so we just buy the normal ones cheapest possible.